wbudic/PerlCNF/Specifications_For_CNF_ReadMe.md

 ## CNF META Instructions

 1. Some instructions accept to have special in header value meta flags.
-    1. These are not to be impeding normal evaluation or processing of and instruction.
+    1. These are not to be impeding normal evaluation or processing of the instruction.
     2. The CNFMeta package is having the latest list of meta tags, a help about and for the purpose utilities.
     3. Most common use is to compare and act up on if found at the beginning of a property value.
 2. Meta tag declared in a value begins and ends with an underscore **_** character.